 Opioids such as oxycodone, hydromorphone, morphine, methadone, and heroin are all considered full agonists.
 This is why they have a much higher potential to be abused.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has released a report that highlights the benefits of buprenorphine, saying the medication:

 - Diminishes the effects of physical dependence on opioids

 Suboxone is a drug that is frequently used at medical detoxification centers, and it is also used during medication-assisted treatment (MAT) to help alleviate the worst effects of opioid withdrawal.
 The drugs are used in conjunction with counseling and behavioral therapies as a means to seek alternative solutions when dealing with opioid addiction.

 The other active ingredient, naloxone, which is known as Narcan, completely blocks full agonist opioids from attaching to opioid receptors.
-The purpose of adding this drug was to stop the curb any misuse are a result of Suboxone therapy.
+The purpose of adding this drug was to curb any misuse are a result of Suboxone therapy.

 FREE insurance verification and consultation.
 Think you can't afford treatment?See if you qualify.

 Suboxone can be an effective means of helping a recovering drug user.
 Although the drug is an opioid, it does offer medicinal benefits.
 However, with its potential to be misused, there is also the likelihood of gaining a dependence on Suboxone.